jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 <!--- ref gridsphere and science gateways that were dedicated tools and that tarun or something that we looked at around 2017 -->

-Whereas OOD transforms HPC into a web-native application, our implementation of SDHPC transformed the UAB campus HPC system (Cheaha) into a cloud-native application.
+OOD transforms HPC into a web-native user experience.
+SDHPC transforms the HPC system into a cloud-native application.
-Application proxies enable us to modify the HPC environment for arbitrary subset groups of the user community.
+Application routers for SSH and HTTPS enable us to modify the HPC environment for arbitrary subsets of the user community.
-Correct group-based routing requires proxies to authenticate users for both SSH and web connections.
+Identity-based routing requires the application routers to authenticate users in order to direct their connections to the correct resources.
-Web authentication and routing is handled by a web single sign-on (SSO) Apache service.
+Web authentication is handled by a web single sign-on (SSO) enabled Apache reverse-proxy that can route users based on group membership.
-To handle SSH authentication and routing, we extended sshpiper, an open-source SSH router built on top of the Golang SSH package @Lian2025.
+To handle SSH authentication and routing, we contributed an extension to sshpiper, an open-source SSH proxy built on top of the Golang SSH package, that enables routing based on group membership  @Lian2025.

 <!--- we should show a picture of this here? -->

-The application proxies introduce an opportunity for horizontal scalability because SDHPC behaves like a cloud-native infrastructure.
+The application routers introduce an opportunity for horizontal scalability, further enabling SDHPC to deliver cloud-native infrastructure.
 Continuous integration and continuous deployment (CICD) methodologies enable greater scaling of cloud-native infrastructures [Ugwueze2024].
-To leverage the opportunity, we created a GitLab CI/CD workflow to build and deploy our application proxies and OOD web services @gitlab-cicd.
+To leverage the opportunity, we created a GitLab CI/CD workflow to build and deploy our application routers and OOD web services @gitlab-cicd.
-Our SDHPC CI/CD workflow ensures we can deliver features and bug fixes through regular, reproducible, version-controlled deployments.
+Our SDHPC CICD workflow ensures we can deliver features and bug fixes through regular, reproducible, version-controlled deployments.

 NOTE: Built cloud-native infra for interface to HPC system/env.
 These things, working together, make SDHPC a possibility.